CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Experiment

 \textbf{Basic Settings}.
 While it takes a different amount of time to evaluate the same model on different datasets, we use the evaluation iterations as the unit of budget.
 We compare all methods under two settings: (i) \textbf{Standalone FE}: conduct an FE search for a maximum of 100 iterations while maintaining default downstream model hyperparameters. (ii) \textbf{Joint FE+HPO}: A total budget of 200 iterations is allocated for full-pipeline optimization.
 Mindware \textit{leverages SMAC~\cite{smac_hutter2011sequential} (a BO variant) to simultaneously navigate the unified space of FE and HPO}.
 Other decoupled baselines (OpenFE, OCTree, ELLM-FT, and LFG) \textit{execute 100 sequential rounds of FE followed by 100 rounds of HPO on the fixed optimal FE pipeline}.
 Critically, to ensure a fair comparison, they employ the same SMAC-based HPO module.
 In contrast, \sys performs \textit{interleaved optimization} across the entire 200-round budget.
 Each dataset is split into training (60\%), validation (20\%), and test (20\%) sets.
 Optimization is driven by validation performance, after which the optimal FE pipeline and ML configuration are refitted on the combined training and validation set and evaluated on the test set.
 We report the results across \textit{three independent runs} to ensure statistical robustness.

 \textbf{Implementation Details}.
-Baselines are implemented following their official open-source versions or original methodologies.
-Within \sys, we set the exploration constants $C_1 = C_2 = \sqrt{2}$ and configure the dynamic optimizer selector with $p_1 = 0.9$ and $p_2 = 0.1$, satisfying the conditions required for Theorem~\ref{thm:budget_equilibrium}.
+All the baselines are implemented following their official open-source versions or original methodologies.
+Within \sys, we set the exploration constants $C_1 = C_2 = \sqrt{2}$ and configure the dynamic optimizer selector with initial prior weights $p_1 = 0.9$ and $p_2 = 0.1$, satisfying the conditions required for Theorem~\ref{thm:budget_equilibrium}.
 Our HPO component is also modified from SMAC to be conditioned on FE for collaborative optimization.
-Specifically, we employ MindWare's meta-feature set (detailed in Appendix \ref{app:meta_features}) to characterize the FE pipeline for unified modeling.
-All LLM-based methods use gemini-2.0-flash~\cite{gemini2flash}, Google’s cost-efficient model, as the backbone; a comparative study of various LLMs is provided in Appendix \ref{app:llm_ablation}.
-Our codes are available in \underline{https://anonymous.4open.science/status/cofeh-159951E}.
+Specifically, we characterize each FE pipeline using MindWare's meta-feature set, which consolidates and extends meta-features from prior meta- learning studies~\cite{meta1_pfahringer2000meta,meta2_yogatama2014efficient,meta3_bardenet2013collaborative}, with details provided in Appendix~\ref{app:meta_features}.
+All LLM-based methods use gemini-2.0-flash~\cite{gemini2flash} as the default backbone.
+Appendix~\ref{app:llm_ablation} shows that stronger backbones improve performance, but Gemini-2.0-flash offers the best cost-efficiency with only a remarkably small performance gap.